 to exclude New Mexico Environment Department (NMED) Drinking Water Bureau (DWB) data--no-nmose-isc-seven-rivers

-to exclude New Mexico Office of State Engineer (NMOSE) Interstate Stream Commission (ISC) Seven Rivers data--no-nmose-roswell
+to exclude New Mexico Office of State Engineer (NMOSE) Interstate Stream Commission (ISC) Seven Rivers data--no-nmose-pod

 to exclude New Mexico Office of State Engineer (NMOSE) Roswell data--no-nwis